Subscribe to our mailing list.

 Price of Silver Today & Historical Silver Price Charts

 View the live silver spot price per troy ounce, gram, and kilogram.
-You can also see the 24-hour price trend for each weight.
-Below, you'll find a full, interactive silver price chart with historical pricing, and also view our popular silver bullion product categories.
+You can also see the 24-hour price trends for each weight.
+Below are an interactive silver price chart and additional long term silver price charts.

 Popular Silver Bullion